skannan4/cm-entropy-score/README.md

 # Transcriptomic entropy quantifies cardiomyocyte maturation at single cell level

 ### Introduction
 Transcriptomic entropy, quantified from single cell RNA-sequencing (scRNA-seq) data, can be used to quantify the maturation status of cardiomyocytes (CMs).
 This may be particularly helpful for assessing the maturation status of pluripotent stem cell-derived CMs (PSC-CMs) and other engineered CM tissues.
-The rationale and details of our approach can be found in our preprint (add citation when ready).
+The rationale and details of our approach can be found in our [preprint](https://www.biorxiv.org/content/10.1101/2020.04.02.022632v3).
 Here, we provide all of the relevant code and workspaces for replicating our figures in the preprint and for using entropy score to analyze your own datasets.

 ### Data
 The following relevant files can be downloaded at our [Synapse](https://www.synapse.org/#!Synapse:syn21788425/files/):